 Degree program changes need approval from the Provost, Faculty Senate, Board of Regents, and NWCCU.
 Submit proposals to the Office of the Provost at least one year in advance of requested effective date.
-Information on the submission process is available on the Office of Provost website https://provost.wsu.edu/.
+Information on the submission process is available through the Office of the Provost.